Weinberg operator contribution to the nucleon electric dipole moment in the quark model: Introduction

 The analysis of the nucleon EDM generated by the Weinberg operator involves sizable theoretical uncertainty.
 The most important obstruction in the quantification of its contribution to the nucleon level CP violation is the absence of quark field in Eq. (\ref{eq:weinberg_operator}) which implies that chiral techniques are not very powerful.
 Nevertheless, there were several attempts to quantify this effect.
 The contribution of the Weinberg operator to the neutron EDM was treated in the original work of Weinberg \cite{Weinberg:1989dx} using the {\it na\"{i}ve dimensional analysis}, giving

-where $\Lambda = 4\pi f_\pi$, being not more accurate than the order estimation.
+where $\Lambda = 4\pi f_\pi$.
+There is also another work which used the same method to estimate the quark EDM \cite{Dib:2006hk}.
+The na\"{i}ve dimensional analysis is of course not more accurate than the order estimation, and more precise ways to obtain the relation between $w$ and the nucleon EDM are definitely required.
 Bigi and Uraltsev then inspected it in more detail at the hadron level, and came out that the neutron EDM is generated by the one-particle reducible and irreducible parts (see Fig. \ref{fig:nucleon_EDM_Weinberg_operator}) \cite{Bigi:1991rh,Bigi:1990kz}.
 The reducible contribution is obtained by ``$\gamma_5$-rotating'' the anomalous magnetic moment with the CP-odd baryon mass.
 The CP-odd mass was then evaluated using QCD sum rules, and the resulting nucleon EDMs were given as \cite{Demir:2002gg,Haisch:2019bml}

-with 50\% of theoretical uncertainty \cite{Haisch:2019bml} (we note that the result of Ref. \cite{Haisch:2019bml} used the magnetic moment, instead of the anomalous magnetic moment, of the proton so we corrected the proton EDM result).
+with 50\% of theoretical uncertainty \cite{Haisch:2019bml}.
 The ideal method to obtain the coefficient relating $w$ and $d_N$ is lattice QCD, for which quantitative results are not yet available \cite{Cirigliano:2020msr,Rizik:2020naq}.
 Another potentially interesting approach is to analyze higher twist contribution to the parton distribution functions \cite{Hatta:2020ltd}.

-The irreducible part, however, has never been evaluated and has been neglected in previous studies, but there is no reason to omit it.
+The analysis of QCD sum rules (\ref{eq:weinbergop_gpinn}) is however incomplete.
+Indeed, the irreducible part has never been evaluated and has been neglected in previous studies, but there is no reason to omit it.
 The reducible ``$\gamma_5$-rotated'' contribution may in some sense be considered as the relativistic effect, since the CP-odd baryon mass and the anomalous magnetic moment are higher order terms in the velocity expansion.
 On the other hand, the irreducible one has no reason to be generated from relativistic physics, and we may thus expect it to be derived from the evaluation of the internal structure in a nonrelativistic framework.
 In this work we propose to calculate the Weinberg operator contribution to the nucleon EDM in the quark model.